Skin wrinkles and blemishes

 - Aloe, ginger, grape seed extract, and coral extracts contain antioxidants and are promoted as being healthy for the skin.
 However, evidence of their effects on wrinkles is weak.

 - Honey is being studied for its antibacterial as well as cosmetic benefits.
-In cosmetic formulations, it may help to improve the skin's appearance and delay wrinkles.
+In cosmetic formulations, it may help to improve the skin's appearance and delay wrinkles and can act as a moisturizer.

-Home Exfoliation: Abrasive Scrubs and Alpha Hydroxy Acid
+Home Exfoliation: Abrasive Scrubs and Alpha Hydroxy Acids

 Exfoliation (resurfacing) is one of the basic methods for improving skin and eliminating small wrinkles.
 It involves removing the top layer of skin to allow growth of new skin.
 Home exfoliation methods include simple scrubs and special creams.
 Strong exfoliation methods may not be suitable for people with dark skin because scarring or discoloration may result.
+These products can lead to post inflammatory hyperpigmentation, which leaves the skin with more dark discoloration rather than eliminating the dark areas.
 If you are not sure of a product, talk to your dermatologist.

 Alpha hydroxy acids (AHAs) ease the shedding of dead skin cells and may even stimulate growth of collagen and elastin.